-- 1. 'Gender roles are determined by who imposes them'.
+- 1. 'Gender roles are determined by who imposes them''.
 Explain the sentence in respect to discrimination against women. - 2.
 Explain how socialist tradition differed from the liberal tradition of feminism.

-- 1. Name two socialist feminists and discuss in brief their contribution to this tradition. - 2.
+- 1. Name two socialist feminists. - 2.
 'Women hold up half the sky'- What is meant by the statement?